 Generic Name: levonorgestrel

-Note: This page contains side effects data for the generic drug levonorgestrel.
-It is possible that some of the dosage forms included below may not apply to the brand name Next Choice.
+Note: This document contains side effect information about levonorgestrel.
+Some of the dosage forms listed on this page may not apply to the brand name Next Choice.

 For the Consumer

 Along with its needed effects, levonorgestrel (the active ingredient contained in Next Choice) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking levonorgestrel:

 - Heavy or light menstrual bleeding